adamek195/E-media/Project1/README.md

 # E-media Project 1

 The project is a png image parser.
-It was made for an E-media course on the studies of Control Engineering and Robotics at the Wrocław University of Technology and Technology.
+It was made for an E-media course on the studies of Control Engineering and Robotics at the Wrocław University of Science and Technology.
 ## Requirements

 - matplotlib